shobrook/Sediment/README.md

 From here, I instantiated linear, decision tree, random forest, and support vector regressors and fitted each with the training set.
 A grid search was employed to find the best-performing hyperparamater values for each model––perfomance being measured using 5-fold cross validation.
 The prevailing model was a support vector regressor with a radial kernel and the following paramaters: epsilon=0.1, C=1, gamma=0.01.

 Finally, I ran the model on the test set and obtained a RMSE of 0.71.
-A confusion matrix is then plotted:
+A confusion matrix is then plotted to get a better picture of the model's performance:

 ![Confusion Matrix](assets/images/confusion_matrix.png)